Great Leadership, Delivering Great Results: Meet the Influential Leaders of India | www.lokmattimes.com

 Great Leadership, Delivering Great Results: Meet the Influential Leaders of India

-New Delhi, (India) October 10: Scalability and growth; these are two of the overarching aims of leaders across industries. ...
+Scalability and growth; these are two of the overarching aims of leaders across industries.
+But for many, it remains an elusive goal.
+Pursuing a model of growth that is sustainable, inclusive, and profitable is alluring, but not easy.
+According to a McKinsey study, about a quarter of companies don't grow at all, and between 2010 and 2019, only one in eight achieved more than 10 per cent revenue growth annually.
+Moreover, only one in ten S&P 500 companies reported growth above GDP consistently over a 30-year period.

-New Delhi, (India) October 10: Scalability and growth; these are two of the overarching aims of leaders across industries.
+Scalability and growth; these are two of the overarching aims of leaders across industries.
 But for many, it remains an elusive goal.
 Pursuing a model of growth that is sustainable, inclusive, and profitable is alluring, but not easy.
-According to a McKinsey study, about a quarter of companies don’t grow at all, and between 2010 and 2019, only one in eight achieved more than 10 percent revenue growth annually.
+According to a McKinsey study, about a quarter of companies don't grow at all, and between 2010 and 2019, only one in eight achieved more than 10 per cent revenue growth annually.
 Moreover, only one in ten S&P 500 companies reported growth above GDP consistently over a 30-year period.

 Building a sustained, profitable growth model is possible, but comes down to making a choice, a simple one on the face of it; to make a conscious, unwavering commitment to growth, no matter the obstacles faced.
 Staying the course will prove to be richly rewarding, impacting every function across the organisation.
 A unique cadre of leaders epitomise this multifaceted growth across fronts, and their many successes have seen them recognised as the Influential Leaders of India 2022.
 This research-driven initiative shortlisted brands based on in-depth research conducted by a dedicated marketing research partner, Allegiant Market Research.